SShivam123/-Token-based-Quiz-or-Trivia-Game-with-Rewards/README.md

 A decentralized quizs games smart contract where player answer questions and earn ERC20 tokens reward corrects answer.
 The contract manage question, reward distribution, and allows users withdraw their accumulated token rewards.

 ## Project Vision
-To create an engaging and rewarding decentralized trivia experience, incentivizing knowledge to sharing s and learning with token-based incentive onn blockchain.
+To create an engaging and rewarding decentralized trivia experience, incentivizing knowledge to sharings s and learning with token-based incentive onn blockchain.

 ## Key Feature
 - Owner can add multiple choice questions with are correct answer